Preheader best practices

-The truth is, the length of preheaders can vary a bit depending on what you’re trying to accomplish.
+The truth is, the length of preheaders will vary a bit depending on what you’re trying to accomplish.
 If you want to ask readers an important question or give them a brief summary of some important news, you might want to make your preheader a bit longer.
 If you don’t have a lot to say, your preheader can be a bit shorter.
 The important thing is that you get the length right if you want to draw readers’ attention.

 In many cases, email preheaders are about 85 to 100 characters in length.
 The problem with this is that email devices need to be shorter for mobile devices, If you want to make sure your email headers are tailored to fit a wide range of devices, you should keep your email preheader between 30 and 80 characters.
 There’s nothing wrong with a short preheader if it conveys your message properly.

 You might think a call to action is only for the end of your emails, but they can be very effective in preheader text as well.
 You can use your preheader to let people know why you’re sending them an email and what they might consider doing after reading your email.
 This is an important first step because it gives people a reason to keep reading.